alerenda/alerenda.github.io/_reports/IDOR/idor.md

 4. Specify which part of the request has to be modified at each iteration: select the parameter value `7` in the request and click on `Add §`.
 The request will appear as follows: `GET /rest/basket/§7§`
 ![alt text](https://alerenda.github.io/assets/reports/IDOR/images/intruder.png)
 5. Specify how to modify the selected part of the URL at each iteration: in the `Payloads tab` set `Payload Type: Numbers` and set a reasonable range (e.g., `Sequential` from 1 to 10 with step 1).
 6. Specify which part of the response will be extracted and shown in the results window: on the side Menu on the right, click on the `Settings` tab; in the `Grep - Extract` section, click on `Add`.
-Selecting a portion of text in the response will create a suitable regex automatically.
+Selecting a portion of text in the response will create a suitable configuration automatically.
 Click `Ok`.
 ![alt text](https://alerenda.github.io/assets/reports/IDOR/images/grepmatch.png)
 7. Click on `Start attack`.
 8. A window related to the attack will appear.
-The column *"success"* (the name derives from the regex) shows the content of the extracted text for each response.
+The column *"success"* (the name derives from the *'start from' expression*) shows the content of the extracted text for each response.
 Note that the payloads 8, 9, 10 probably do not represent valid values of `basket-id`, as the extracted value of `data` is null.
 In the bottom part of the window, each request and response can be inspected.
 ![alt text](https://alerenda.github.io/assets/reports/IDOR/images/intruderresults.png)